Vegan Meal Prep – Week 10

 Wild Rice and Cauliflower Soup

-This one came out really well so you can expect a recipe on the way.
 I cooked up carrot, onion, celery and garlic, then added cauliflower and nutritional yeast, simmered it all, blended half of it, then added cooked wild rice.
 It’s cheesy, hearty, cozy, healthy and delicious!
+Find the recipe here.

 Cheesy Roasted Broccoli